 On July 16, 2015, by Order in Council P.C.
-2015-1112, His Excellency the Governor General in Council instructs JCCBI, under section 89 of the FAA:
+2015-1112, His Excellency the Governor General in Council instructed JCCBI, under section 89 of the FAA:

-- a) to harmonize its travel, hospitality, conference and event expense policies, guidelines and practices with the Treasury Board's related travel, hospitality, conference and event expense policies, guidelines and tools in a manner that complies with its legal obligations; - b) to report on the implementation of these instructions in its next business plan.
+- to harmonize its travel, hospitality, conference and event expense policies, guidelines and practices with the Treasury Board's related travel, hospitality, conference and event expense policies, guidelines and tools in a manner that complies with its legal obligations; - to report on the implementation of these instructions in its next business plan.

-The following table shows the travel, hospitality and conference expenses for the first quarter of fiscal year 2017-2018:
+The following table shows the travel, hospitality and conference expenses for the two quarters of fiscal year 2017-2018:

-(In thousands of dollars) 3 Months Quarter 1
+(In thousands of dollars) 3 months Quarter 1 6 months Ended September 30, 2017

-Travel 12.5
+Travel 12.5 19.9

-Hospitality 3.4
+Hospitality 3.4 6.5

-Conferences 23.4
+Conferences 23.4 31.3

-TOTAL 39.3
+TOTAL 39.3 57.7